Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 How much does it cost to ship an RV across the country?

-The cost of shipping your RV will depend on variables like the distance of your trip, whether it requires overnight stops, and fuel prices.
+The cost of shipping your RV will depend on variables like the trip’s distance, whether it requires overnight stops, and fuel prices.

-If you go to this page on uShip.com, you can see a list of what people recently paid to have their RV shipped including the pickup and dropoff location in order to get a rough estimate of the average cost per mile, but keep in mind there may be other factors affecting the cost of these trips.
+If you go to this page on uShip.com, you can see a list of what people recently paid to have their RV shipped including the pickup and dropoff location.
+Use this to get a rough estimate of the average cost per mile.
+But keep in mind there may be other factors affecting the cost of these trips.

 Do I have to be there when my RV is picked up / dropped off?

-You personally do not have to be present when your RV is picked up, but you or someone you authorize does need to be present to receive it at its destination in order to sign paperwork saying that it was delivered and verifying that the RV was delivered in good condition.
+You do not have to be present when your RV is picked up, but you or someone you authorize does need to be present to receive it at its destination.
+There, you will sign paperwork saying that it was delivered and verify that the RV is in good condition.

-The first time we had our RV shipped, we were able to be present both when the RV was picked up and when it was delivered since we were traveling with our RV.
+The first time we had our RV shipped, we were present both when the RV was picked up and when it was delivered since we traveled with our RV.

-The second time we shipped our RV, we left a few days before it was scheduled to be picked up, making sure it was all packed up and ready to go.
-We asked the driver if he would be willing to carry our tripod stabilizer in the back of his pickup, and he agreed, so we left it and left our jacks down since the button to raise them was located on the outside of the RV.
+The second time we shipped our RV, we left a few days before it was scheduled to be picked up, ensuring it was ready to go.
+We asked the driver if he would be willing to carry our tripod stabilizer in the back of his pickup.
+He agreed, so we left it and our jacks down since the button to raise them was outside of the RV.

-This ended up causing a problem though, because unbeknownst to us, our battery was old and no longer able to hold a charge.
+This ended up causing a problem.
+Unbeknownst to us, our battery was old and couldn’t hold a charge.
 We had only ever used our RV when hooked up to shore power.
-Our battery died before the RV hauler arrived and he wasn’t able to raise our electric jacks.
+Our battery died before the RV hauler arrived, and he couldn’t raise our electric jacks.

 What if my RV ends up being damaged or stolen?

-Both of the RV haulers we hired provided us with a copy of their active insurance policy in the name of their business that covered any cargo they hauled, which included our RV and its contents.
+The RV haulers we hired provided us with a copy of their active insurance policy in the name of their business that covered any cargo they hauled, including our RV and its contents.
 This policy should have covered any accidental damage.
 It would be a good idea to call your RV hauler’s insurance company to verify that the policy is authentic and active.

-In the unlikely event that someone you’ve hired to transport your RV ends up stealing it, you would need your own insurance policy to cover the theft and the cost of replacing your belongings.
+If someone you’ve hired to transport your RV steals it, you would need your own insurance policy to cover the theft and the cost of replacing your belongings.

-If you go with uShip.com, they state on their website that they will pay up to $500 in case of damage or loss, which of course wouldn’t cover the loss of an RV, but might cover the cost of your insurance deductible.
+If you go with uShip.com, they state on their website that they will pay up to $500 in case of damage or loss.
+This, of course, wouldn’t cover the loss of an RV but might cover the cost of your insurance deductible.

-It wouldn’t hurt to hide a GPS tracking device like the one pictured below inside your RV that will allow you to locate it on the off chance that it is stolen.
+It wouldn’t hurt to hide a tracking device inside your RV so you can locate it if it’s stolen.

-Spytec GPS GL300 Mini GPS Tracker for Vehicles, Cars, Trucks, Loved Ones, Fleets, Hidden Tracker Device for Vehicles with Weatherproof Magnetic Case, Unlimited US and Worldwide Real-Time Tracking App
+Spytec GPS GL300 Mini GPS Tracker for Vehicles, Cars, Trucks, Loved Ones, GPS Tracker Device for Kids with Weatherproof Magnetic Case, Unlimited 5 Second Updates, US & Worldwide Real-Time

 • PORTABLE TRACKING DEVICE: Our mini gps tracker has a compact design, making it ideal to be used as an anti theft car device, or used as a tracker for kids, trucks, vehicles or other assets like boats or RVs in storage.

-Does my RV need to be licensed and registered in order to be transported?
+Does my RV need to be licensed and registered to be transported?

 Someone who hauls RVs for a living should know this and should also know how to obtain one in the state where they reside.
-But it’s important that you communicate about this before you agree to hire them and that they verify in writing that they will be providing this license.
+It’s important that you communicate this before you agree to hire them and that they verify in writing that they will be providing this license.

 Can I ship an RV overseas?